The Faggots & Their Friends Between Revolutions: Reception and legacy

-In the years subsequent to its release, The Faggots & Their Friends Between Revolutions has developed a cult following, having proliferated through the circulation of unofficial photocopied and PDF reproductions.
+Years after its release, the book proliferated through unofficial photocopied (and later PDF) reproductions, and developed a cult following.

-Reviewing the novel's 2019 reissue for Slate, critic John Russell comments on the novel's contemporary relevance, noting that "the descriptions of Ramrod's disintegration and the men's hostility toward the faggots and their friends are echoed in Trump's America."
+Reviewing the 2019 reissue for Slate, critic John Russell comments on the story's contemporary relevance, noting that "the descriptions of Ramrod's disintegration and the men's hostility toward the faggots and their friends are echoed in Trump's America."
 Regarding the novel's utopian philosophy, Russell writes that he is "of two minds," and expresses discomfort over "what seems to me like Mitchell's ultimate strategy of divestment from the world of the men."

-In his review of The Faggots & Their Friends Between Revolutions for The Nation, Sam Huber expresses similar skepticism, writing that "when I catch myself trying to force into coherence this book's scattered proposals for another world, I entertain the possibility that I'm reading it wrong [...]
+Reviewing the reissue for The Nation, Sam Huber expresses similar skepticism: "when I catch myself trying to force into coherence this book's scattered proposals for another world, I entertain the possibility that I'm reading it wrong [...]
 It's too weird and protean to serve as a guidebook for ongoing queer struggles or to propel us reliably into a revolution to come."
 He nonetheless praises the novel's irreverence and continued relevance, stating that its similarities to contemporary politics are "like stumbling into a new room where many of the same actors and problems are reflected but with the fun restored."